 - Students may register only for one section of any class per semester.

 - Students may not register for a class in which an Incomplete grade was received in a prior semester.

-- Students may not register for classes meeting at the same time.
+- Students may not register for classes meeting at the same time or that overlap.

 - Students may not be able to register for more than 17.5 units during Fall and Spring semesters and 8.5 units during Summer term without permission from the Counseling Department.
 See Student Load / Overload Guidelines.

 Registering for Courses with Prerequisites

 Many courses have prerequisites that must be successfully completed prior to enrollment.
 If students have registered for a course while still completing a prerequisite, they will be dropped from the course after final grades are posted if they have not met the requirement of a grade of C or better in the prerequisite course.